At Peace with Life:

 • The retreat is run on a donation basis in the spirit of dana.
 There is no required attendance fee.
 We ask that participants give a deposit of $100 in order to claim your place at the retreat.
 This deposit is returned back to you at the end of the retreat unless you choose to donate it.
 We keep your deposit in the case that you don’t show up or cancel within 2 weeks of the start of the retreat.

 • The food served at the retreat will be vegan.
 If you have specific allergies or requests, please let us know.
-We do are best to able to accommodate all dietary requests.
+We do our best to able to accommodate all dietary requests.

 • The 5 precepts are training guidelines as the foundation of sīla (ethics).
 Throughout this retreat we will all be maintaining the 5 precepts so that we can we can practice in harmony.